Why choose us?

 Scott Richter moved to Spokane in 94, immediately saw our flyer, and joined a class.
 With a body and mind well suited to tai chi he moved through basic classes quickly and a couple of years later began his teaching apprenticeship.
 Scott’s background includes forestry, professional gardening, and outdoor recreation.
 A few summers ago he hiked 500 miles in Colorado.
 While in Spokane, Scott has worked at Aunties Bookstore as their used book buyer.
 He also maintains his own business selling rare books on the internet.

 R. Alan McFarland started tai chi in 88 and first taught in 97.
 His background includes physics & math, work as a lay psychotherapist including breath-work, photography, and mountaineering.
 Recently he is mostly retired from being a programming consultant to Spokane Neighborhood Action Programs.
-Alan’s goal is to bring tai chi awareness to all parts of his life.
+Alan’s goal is to bring tai chi awareness to all parts of his life, and to spend more time with my “Light Upon Water” photography.

 Geoff Glen began tai chi in 2003 to promote his own personal health and relaxation.
 Geoff has had a life long interest in martial arts and has practiced a number of hard arts throughout his life.
 Geoff is currently a manager for municipal government where he oversees operations for the City of Spokane, Solid Waste Management Department.
 Geoff began his apprenticeship in January 2010 and is currently co-teaching tai chi classes at Gonzaga University.